-1These field surveys, in Campbell et al. (2016), were described as "preliminary" and part of a training course.

-2The two data sources do not always align (e.g. identification or criteria used to determine if introduced, level of likelihood of introduction, description as pest).

-2See also the Correction and Update on p.
+- These field surveys, in Campbell et al. (2016), were described as "preliminary" and part of a training course. - The two data sources do not always align (e.g. identification or criteria used to determine if introduced, level of likelihood of introduction, description as pest). - See also the Correction and Update on p.
 51.

-14 Some Sole Indicator 53.
-Crowding at Marine Recreation Sites coral fragments were higher at visited sites in the Rock Islands than non-visited sites.
+SOE Indicator 53.
+Crowding at Marine Recreation Sites

+See also Indicator 13 (visited sites had more rubble than non-visited sites).
+In both 2015 (Otto et al. 2016) and 2016 (Nestor et al. 2017), density of coral fragments were higher at visited sites in the Rock Islands than non-visited sites.
 Wabnitz et al. (2017) suggested reducing diver numbers per site and year to 5000-7000, noting that the threshold was currently being exceeded by a factor of 13.
 Poonian et al. (2010) estimated 50,000 dives at German Channel per year, which is 7 to 12 times higher than that recommended for dive sites.